What to Bring

 Motorcycle

-You may also ride your own bike in the course:
+If you wish to ride your own bike in the course

-- For all other courses: The engine size must be at least 51 cc.
+• For all other courses: The engine size must be at least 51 cc.
 There is no maximum size limit in these courses.
+Electric bikes and automatic transmissions are allowed.

 The bike must have a valid motorcycle license plate.
 Mopeds or bikes bearing moped license plates are not allowed.

-Trikes and reverse trikes are allowed in Advanced Riding Techniques (ART) courses and Cornering Clinics.
+Trikes and reverse trikes are allowed in Advanced Riding Techniques (ART) course and Cornering Clinic.
 Sorry, no sidecar rigs are allowed.
 Trikes must have handlebars and the rider must sit astride the engine or drivetrain.
-Personal bikes are not allowed in Basic 3-Wheel courses.
+Personal bikes are not allowed in Basic 3-Wheel course.

 Course Checklist

-To help ensure you don’t forget anything, download and print a course checklist:
+To help ensure you don’t forget anything, download and print our course checklist.